robertsean1995/BAWKP/README.md

 In both languages, control flow must be readable without mental expansion of operators or shortcuts.

-## Pipelines and Command Substitution
+### Pipelines and Command Substitution

+This rule exists to expose data flow and failure points visually, not to optimize execution.

 **Bash**